-Do you enjoy all the wonderful activities St. Augustine has to offer?
-Dining, shopping, gallery hopping, pub-crawling, carriage rides or museums?
-And what about all the concerts, plays, shows, exhibits, nightlife and festivals that seem to never end?
+Do you enjoy all the wonderfulactivities that St. Augustine has to offer?
+Dining, shopping, gallery hopping, pub-crawling, carriage rides, museums, etc.?
+And what about all the concerts, plays, shows, exhibits, nightlife, and festivals that seem to never end?
 If you do, we need your help.

 Did you know that even though St. Augustine has a population of roughly 14,000, it has more than 50 performing and visual arts nonprofit organizations that present delightful events all year round?
 That’s because this accessible and affordable arts, culture and heritage scene attracts people like you from across the region, the nation and even around the world.

 Demand for events keeps growing, but our talented and expanding arts community has literally run out of performance space in this small town.
 St. Augustine does not have a dedicated indoor performance space with more than 250 seats, aside from schools, which are also outgrowing their facilities.
 A performing arts center can be a hub of artistic and educational activity, a centerpiece of an existing arts district, a catalyst for economic development and new investment, and a cultural legacy for many generations to come.
 It can attract high-value commerce and enjoyment to Downtown year round.

 Who’s “we”?
 The EpiCentre Alliance: a nonprofit coalition formed to promote, build and sustain a visual and performing arts center in the St. Augustine area.

 A Classic Theatre (ACT),